 3. How expensive is this medication and will insurance cover it?

-The doctor may not know the cost of a certain medication and there are many types of insurance coverages.
+The doctor may not know the cost of a particular medication, and there are many types of insurance coverages.

-Most likely, the pharmacist will have information about how much a medication will cost.
+Most likely, the pharmacist will have information about the cost of a medication.

 4. Does the medication come in a generic form and is it effective?

-Generic forms of medications are generally cheaper and are usually just as effective.
+Generic medications are generally cheaper and just as effective.

-However, keep in mind that newer medications may not come in the generic form and may be the drug of choice for a particular medical condition.
+However, keep in mind that newer medications may not be available in generic form and may be the drug of choice for a particular medical condition.

 5. Are there any special considerations when taking the medication?
 How should it be taken?

-Check to see if the medication needs to be taken with food or on an empty stomach, or at a certain time of day.
-Also, some medications are more tolerable when taken at different times.
+Check whether the medication should be taken with food, on an empty stomach, or at a specific time of day.
+Also, some medicines are more tolerable when taken at different times.

 6. When will the medication take effect?

-Some medications take effect quickly within minutes or hours, while others may take four to six weeks to get to full therapeutic levels.
+Some medications take effect quickly — within minutes or hours — while others may take 4 to 6 weeks to reach complete therapeutic levels.

 Knowing this information will help set expectations so you don’t mistakenly think the medication isn’t working and have your older adult stop taking it too soon.